lhy101/Multimodal-Final-Project/README.md

 - `Multimodal Final Project Report.pdf` is our report written by Latex.
 - `paper.pdf` is the original paper.
 - `details.docx` has some personal analysis towards the original code of the paper.
-- `pre.pptx' is our slices of the presentation.
+- `pre.pptx` is our slices of the presentation.

 ## Environment configuration
 ```